Parma Ham vs Prosciutto

 Parma Ham vs Prosciutto: What’s the Difference?

 If you’re asked to name an Italian cured meat, you’d probably go for Parma ham or prosciutto, right?
-But how do they two meat products differ?
+But how do the two meat products differ?
 Are there any similarities?
 Are they, in fact, the same thing?
 Let’s compare Parma ham vs prosciutto:

 There are no differences between Parma ham and prosciutto.
 This is because prosciutto is the umbrella term for ham in Italy.
 Parma ham is simply a type of ham from the Parma region of Italy.